Speculative Verification: Exploiting Information Gain to Refine Speculative Decoding: Introducing Speculative Verification

 \subsection{Indicators in Companion Model}

 What should we observe and define as the conditioning random variable to minimize speculation uncertainty?
 The requirements are: (1) it must be strongly correlated with the acceptance probability of the drafted tokens, and (2) it must be simple to measure and quantify.
-We propose observing the joint condition of two variables: one ($S$) measures the distributional similarity between the draft and companion models, and the other ($A$) measures the draft token's acceptance probability if we apply SD's sampling with the companion model (even though SV does not use SD’s sampling mechanism).
-More formally, we define $S = \sum_{i \in \text{vocab}} \min\left(P_{\text{d}}(t_i), P_{\text{c}}(t_i)\right)$ and $A = \min\left(1, \frac{P_{\text{c}}(t_{\text{d}})}{P_{\text{d}}(t_{\text{d}})}\right)$, where $t_{\text{d}}$ is a drafted token, and $P_{\text{d}}$ and $P_{\text{c}}$ are the token distributions of the draft and companion models, respectively.
+We propose observing the joint condition of two variables: one ($S$) measures the distributional similarity between the draft and companion models, and the other ($A$) measures the draft token's acceptance probability under speculative sampling in the companion model (although this sampling is not actually performed).
+More formally, \xxx{${ S}$ is a natural divergence in SD}, i.e., ${ S = \sum_{i \in \text{vocab}} \min\left(P_{\text{d}}(t_i), P_{\text{c}}(t_i)\right)}$ and ${ A = \min\left(1, \frac{P_{\text{c}}(t_{\text{d}})}{P_{\text{d}}(t_{\text{d}})}\right)}$, where $t_{\text{d}}$ is a drafted token, and $P_{\text{d}}$ and $P_{\text{c}}$ are the token distributions of the draft and companion models, respectively.

-The variable $S$ indicates whether the draft and companion models are well aligned during the current decoding step.
-Our preliminary analysis confirmed that this alignment is strongly correlated with the alignment between the draft and target models.
-Specifically, we measured the similarity between the draft and companion models’ output token distributions (using a natural divergence metric as described in \xxx{\cite{leviathan2023fast}} for its computational efficiency) and evaluated its correlation with the similarity between the draft and target models’ distributions.
-Across \xxx{three different draft-companion-target model groups}, we observed strong correlations of 0.75, 0.87, and 0.82 \xxx{(detailed in the appendix).}
+$S$ denotes the similarity of the draft and companion token distributions at the current decoding step.
+When these distributions are similar -- i.e., the draft and companion models agree on likely next tokens -- the target model's distribution is also likely similar, as the current context is relatively easy to decode even for less-capable models.
+Thus, $S$ serves as an indicator of draft–target distribution similarity.

+\seo{We validated the effectiveness of the indicator $S$ by measuring how much uncertainty it reduces in a token's acceptance probability.
+As detailed in Appendix~\ref{appendix:correlation}, knowing $S$ yields an information gain of 4--13\%.
+We also compared the similarity between the draft and companion token distributions with that between the draft and target distributions.
+Although SV does not rely on a strong correlation between these similarities, we still observed strong correlations of 0.75--0.87 across three draft--companion--target model groups.}